brhannan/sl-ksp/README.md

 - Select a fixed-step solver.
 The example model uses a solver step size of 0.1.
 - Enter the command ```ksplib``` to open the KSP Toolbox library.
 - Copy a KSPServer block, a ToKSP block, and a FromKSP block to the model.
-- The To/FromKSP blocks input/output specific bus objects.
+- The ToKSP and FromKSP blocks require specific bus objects.
 Create these bus objects using the
 ```[kspTxIn,control,autopilot] = ksp.bus.getTxInput()```
 and